Chymyst/chymyst-core/README.md

 ```

-## Status
+## Status of the project

 The `Chymyst Core` library is in alpha pre-release, with very few API changes envisioned for the future.

-The semantics of the chemical machine (restricted to single-host, multicore computations) is fully implemented and tested on many nontrivial examples.
+The semantics of the chemical machine (restricted to single-host, multi-core computations) is fully implemented and tested on many nontrivial examples.

 The library JAR is published to Maven Central.